-Abdu Ali is an independent music artist, writer, and multimedia arts curator based in Baltimore and Brooklyn.
-Ali has released five musical projects, all notable for his idiosyncratic blend of punk, futurism, jazz, Baltimore Club Music, and rap music, with lyrics yielding poetic uprise.
+Abdu Ali is an independent music artist, writer, and multimedia arts curator based in Baltimore.
+Since 2012, Ali has released five musical projects, all notable for his idiosyncratic blend of punk, futurism, jazz, Baltimore Club Music, and rap music, with lyrics yielding poetic uprise to interrogate ideas of identity as well as narrate and promote individual and collective liberation from oppressive ideologies and systems.
 Through his work as a rapper, curator, writings, and outspokenness via social media/interviews Ali, has been elected as a radical underground Baltimore music and cultural figure.
 Ali, was also the founder of Kahlon, an iconic underground party that radicalized the artistic climate and made space for marginalized musicians in Baltimore.
-Unapologetically black, gay, and queer, Abdu Ali’s work is bold, raw, and most importantly life-affirming.
+Unapologetically black and queer Abdu Ali’s work is bold, raw, and most importantly life-affirming.

 Abdu has done several tours across the U.S. and Europe, and through his energetic visceral performances, spiritualizing audiences, he has been anointed as a cosmic, punk, and soulful tempest on stage.
 He has shared stages with notable music acts like the Sun Ra Arkestra, Mykki Blanco, Busdriver, Dan Deacon, Lower Dens, Blaqstarr, FKA TWIGS, and has been covered internationally by Complex, AfroPunk, Saint Heron, Noisey, The Fader, Mask Magazine, Subbacultcha, Les InRocks, Tracks Arte TV, and many more.
-Abdu Ali is working on an EP and a debut album, developing his new media co-op drumBOOTY, and now his performances are accompanied by drummer Josh Stokes.
+Abdu Ali is working on his debut studio album, developing his new podcast drumBOOTY, and now his performances are accompanied by drummer Josh Stokes.